 The investment strategy guides investment decisions based on factors such as investment objectives and risk tolerance.
+Taxonomy-aligned activities are expressed in % :

+Sales to reflect

+Capital expenditure (CapEx) to show the green investments made by the companies in which the financial product invests, for a transition to a green economy for example;

-- Sales to reflect the proportion of revenues generated by the green activities of the companies in which the financial product invests;
+Operating expenses (OpEx) to reflect the green operational activities of the companies in which the financial product invests.

-- capital

-expenditure

-(CapEx) to show

-the green

-investments

-made by the

-companies in

-which the

-financial product

-invests, for a

-transition to a

-green economy

-for example;

-- expenses

-(OpEx) to reflect

-the green

-operational

-activities of the

-companies in

-which the

-financial

-product invests.

-Asset allocation describes the share of investments in specific assets.

-compensation, value-sharing between executives and employees, and diversity and parity within management bodies11.
+Asset allocation describes the share of investments in specific assets. compensation, value-sharing between executives and employees, and diversity and parity within management bodies.